Academic Common Market

 A tuition-savings program for *college students in SREB member states who want to pursue degrees not offered by in-state institutions.
 Students can enroll in out-of-state institutions that offer their degree program and pay the in-state tuition rates.

-ACM State Representative: Catherine Oakley, Education Policy Analyst, Board of Governors, State University System of Florida
+ACM State Representative: Jeremy Hudak, Assistant Director of Academic and Student Affairs, State University System of Florida Board of Governors.

 State Authorization Reciprocity Agreement